djpbarry/KimmelNET/README.md

 ## Step 3: Prepare your images

+KimmelNet processes images of size 268 x 224 pixels (width x height). don't worry if your images are a different size - they will be scaled automatically.
+However, if the aspect ratio of your images is substantially different to this, then KimmelNet may not perform terribly well.

 Organise your images such that they can conform to the same folder structure as the test_data in this repo.
 Each image *must* be saved in a folder corresponding to the hours post-fertilisation when the image was captured.
 For example:
 ```
 test_data